dsc-courses/dsc80-2024-fa/syllabus.md

 overall grade.
 If you choose to opt out, attendance will be worth 0%, and your midterm and final exam grade will each be worth 2.5% more.
 To receive lecture attendance for a given week, you must attend and participate in the in-lecture activities for both lectures that week.
-You will receive full credit for lecture attendance for the quarter if you attend at least 8 weeks of lecture during the 10 week quarter.
+Each lecture will be weighted equally towards the lecture attendance portion of your grade, with 4 missed lectures allowed without penalty.

 Lecture notebooks will be your main resource in this class.
 You can access them, along with all course materials, by pulling from the [course GitHub